nplrkn/qcore/docs/load-testing.md

    - same for system/multi-user.target.wants/mongod.service
    - sudo systemctl daemon-reload
    - sudo systemctl restart all of the above services
--  Run `top`, enter `f` then use the cursor keys select `P` to show the CPU that the process are running on.

 ### Setup SIMs
 ```sh
 # Build QCore in release mode